MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/governance-complaince-oraccle-iaas.md

 - Monitor Azure service health.

     - Monitor resources to detect usage pattern changes and proactively initiate changes.
-E.g.,  increase memory or number of vCPUs by upgrading to a different virtual machine SKU.
+For example,  increase memory or number of vCPUs by upgrading to a different virtual machine SKU.

 - Create alerts to detect early warning signs for potential problems.